The Canadian-winter authority guide

 Common questions

-How can I tell if a heat pump is cold-climate certified?
+How do I know if a heat pump is cold-climate certified?

-Look for two signals on the data sheet or product page: (1) ENERGY STAR cold-climate certification (a specific certification, not the standard ENERGY STAR mark); (2) HSPF rating of 10 or higher.
+Look for two signals on the data sheet: (1) ENERGY STAR Canada Cold Climate Heat Pump certification (a specific certification, not the standard ENERGY STAR mark), and (2) HSPF rating of 10 or higher (Region IV, which is the cold-climate test profile — not Region I which is mild-US).
 Both must be present.
-Equipment that only has standard ENERGY STAR (without "cold-climate" qualifier) is fine for milder climates but will struggle at temperatures below -15°C.
+Equipment with only the standard ENERGY STAR mark is fine for milder coastal climates but will lose substantial capacity below -15°C and is not eligible for the federal Greener Homes Loan in most provinces.

 Do I need a backup heat source?

-Depends on climate and equipment choice.
-In the Maritimes and southern Ontario, a properly sized cold-climate heat pump can run as a 100% standalone system year-round.
-In the Prairies and northern Canada, a backup is recommended — usually an existing natural-gas furnace kept as auxiliary (the "dual-fuel" setup), or electric resistance backup integrated into the heat pump's air handler.
-Your installer should size the heat pump and configure backup based on your home's actual heating load and local design temperature.
+Depends on climate and equipment.
+In coastal BC, southern Ontario, and the Maritimes, a properly sized cold-climate heat pump can run as a 100% standalone system year-round.
+In the Prairies (Alberta, Saskatchewan, Manitoba) and northern Canada, backup is recommended for the coldest 1-5% of winter hours — either an existing natural-gas furnace kept as auxiliary (dual-fuel) or electric resistance backup integrated into the air handler.
+The decision depends on your provincial design temperature and the heat pump's capacity at that temperature.
+Your installer's Manual J calculation determines this.

-What about ice buildup on the outdoor unit in winter?
+What about ice buildup on the outdoor unit?

 A normal part of operation.
-The outdoor coil collects frost when extracting heat from sub-freezing air.
-The system runs periodic defrost cycles (5-10 minutes every 30-90 minutes during cold weather) to clear the ice.
-You may see steam coming off the unit during defrost — that's expected.
-As long as the unit is installed on a wall-mounted bracket or elevated stand (not sitting in snow) and has proper airflow clearance, defrost handles everything automatically.
+The outdoor coil collects frost when extracting heat from sub-freezing humid air.
+The system runs periodic defrost cycles — typically every 30-90 minutes in -2°C to +5°C humid weather, less frequently below -10°C, and rarely above +7°C. Each cycle lasts 5-10 minutes.
+You may see steam rising from the unit during defrost as melt water evaporates — that's expected.
+As long as the unit is installed on an elevated bracket or stand (not sitting in snow) and has proper airflow clearance, defrost handles everything automatically.

 Cold-climate heat pumps still operate at a COP of 2-3 even at -25°C — meaning you get 2-3 units of heat for every unit of electricity.
-That's significantly more efficient than electric resistance heating (COP = 1.0) and competitive with natural gas at most Canadian electricity prices.
-Your monthly bill in January will be higher than your bill in May (heating loads are larger), but your annual heating cost should drop 30-60% compared to oil or electric resistance, and roughly break even or slightly improve versus natural gas at current Canadian rates.
+That's significantly more efficient than electric resistance heating (COP 1.0) and competitive with natural gas at most Canadian electricity rates.
+Your monthly bill in January will be higher than your bill in May (heating loads are larger), but your annual heating cost should drop 30-60% compared to oil or electric resistance heating, and remain roughly comparable to natural gas.
+Watch for the rare case where a home with electric baseboards converts to a heat pump that's slightly under-sized — that scenario can see January spikes from resistance-backup running unexpectedly.